SamBailey6194/photo-guides/README.md

 The live link can be found here - https://sambailey6194.github.io/photo-guides/

+## Cloning

+This section describes how other software developers can clone the code to edit it elsewhere

+- To clone the code so you can edit it yourself please follow the below:
+PLEASE NOTE THIS IS FOR WINDOWS COMMAND LINE
+  - In the GitHub repository click the dropdown for '<> code'
+  - Ensure you are on 'local' and have 'https' selected, then copy the URL by clicking the symbol next to the URL box
+  - Once copied in the search bar on your taskbar type in 'cmd' and open 'Command Prompt' or 'Comman Line'
+  - In command line type 'git clone' and paste the url next to it
+  - In file explorer locate 'This PC' down the side, then 'local disk' (usually the :C drive), then 'users', then your user, then find the folder called 'photo-guides'
+  - You now have access to all the code and files locally
+  - If you want to edit the code, please ensure you creat a new branch in the software you are using enabling us to potentially see the edits you have done before uploading them to the original GitHub repository
+  - To create a new branch that depends on the software you are using, please google how to do this for your software

+If you aren't on windows please google how to get a GitHub repository stored locally on your OS

 ## Credits

 Below are my credits for where I got inspiration for some of the code, where the content came from and where media is from.